Woman left terrified at Cambridge Christmas party spiking

 She said they took matters "very seriously" and interviewed her on Monday, taking a urine sample.

-Ms Day said she "had a little mark on my arm that look just as if I'd had a flu jab" which makes her believe it was done by injection on her way to the toilets.
+Ms Day said she "had a little mark on my arm that looked just as if I'd had a flu jab" which makes her believe it was done by injection on her way to the toilets.

 She said she was also spiked as a teenager and encouraged people on nights out to stay with people they know.